 We, »The Stadtsingechor zu Halle«, are one of the oldest boys’ choirs in Central Germany.

-In 2016 we are going to celebrate our 900th anniversary.
 We are 80 active singers and 20 aspirants as well as the team around our director Clemens Flämig.
 In 2016 we have celebrated our 900th anniversary.

 Our home are the Francke Foundations in Handel’s city Halle on the river Saale.
 The work of our choir focuses first of all on the cultivation of sacred choral music including works of George Frederick Handel, Johann Sebastian Bach, Samuel Scheidt and Frederick Zachow (Handel’s teacher) who both used to work as music directors of the choir.